lzhengchun/BraggNN/README.md

 * PyTorch=1.5.0

-# Import a pre-trained model
+# Import a pre-trained model for inference (peak locating)
 ```
 model  = BraggNN(imgsz=, fcsz=) # should use the same argu as it in the training.
 mdl_fn = 'models/fc16_8_4_2-sz11.pth'